kegri/ROMance/README.md

 ---

 ### Contact
-You can contact the core developer of ROMance at Instagram: k3gri.
+You can contact the core developer of ROMance at official ROMance Discord Server https://discord.gg/CswpArTUR7.
 If you have any questions, feel free to ask.

 ---